typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unsafe-argument.md

 ## When Not To Use It

-If your codebase has many existing `any`s, it may be difficult to enable this rule.
+If your codebase has many existing `any`s or areas of unsafe code, it may be difficult to enable this rule.
 It may be easier to skip the `no-unsafe-*` rules pending increasing type safety in unsafe areas of your project.
 You might consider using [ESLint disable comments](https://eslint.org/docs/latest/use/configure/rules#using-configuration-comments-1) for those specific situations instead of completely disabling this rule.